 - Thomas Demand

 - Walid Raad

 Get to know them, since studying other photographers work will give your mind a bigger picture about the Fine Art scene.

 Another way of getting a broader picture of the Fine Art scene in Photography is to see the work some well-respected galleries have.
-I'm not stating that these are the best galleries to look at, but the ones I like to browse from time to time to get some inspiration as well as to watch art.
-The following list includes galleries that work only with High End artist, as well as independent artists that are making their way into the collectors market.
+I’m not stating that these are the best galleries to look at, but the ones I like to browse from time to time to get some inspiration as well as to watch art.
+The following list includes galleries that work only with a High-End artist, as well as independent artists that are making their way into the collectors market.